 Just because our community isn’t talking about child sex trafficking doesn’t stop it from happening.
 Children are being traded for money on our streets every single day in Houston.
 In fact, there are more brothels in Houston than there are Starbucks.
 Houston is one of the main hubs of trafficking within the United States.
 Houston’s cultural diversity makes it easy for victims to blend in with the rest of the community.
 Houston is also directly connected to the border, making it a geographically convenient distribution setting for trafficking.
-In just our city alone there were an estimated 79,000 minor sex trafficking victims in one year, which doesn’t include all of the victims that we will never know existed.
 The children at our schools, playgrounds, and streets should not be for sale.

 Child trafficking can happen to anyone because children can be groomed in any setting.
 The majority of children are lured into trafficking by family members or someone they already know – this can be a classmate, an employer, or even a family friend.
 During times of social isolation, children are even more at risk of being exploited online.
 These children are from all kinds of backgrounds – foster care, all socio-economic classes, runaways, the juvenile legal system, and all ethnicities.

 Survivors of trafficking are likely to face negative outcomes throughout their lives.
 Studies have shown that teenage survivors of trafficking report severe health consequences, including memory problems, substance abuse, insomnia, sexually transmitted infections, and pregnancy.
 Psychological effects among survivors are also common, including stress-related diseases, anxiety, suicidality, depression, mood swings, and PTSD.
 Recovering from these effects often requires continued care by trained professionals.